How to Draw Fog in Pencil

 • Blending stick

-Use your pencil to sketch a rough area of shadow over the region where you wish to make the fog most dense.
+Sketch a rough area of shadow over the region where you wish to make the fog most dense using your pencil.
 Shade in light, horizontal motions.
 Turn your pencil tip on its side, and move your hand back and forth as you shade to create loose, broken lines of shadow.

 Drag the blending stick over the shadows in horizontal motions.
 This will diffuse the dark region of shadow, making it lighter and more transparent.

-Use the blending stick to extend the charcoal shadow in all directions.
+Extend the charcoal shadow in all directions using the blending stick.
 Because charcoal pigment is loose and dry, the blending stick acts as a pencil to create soft shadows.

 Add a few light strokes of charcoal to regions of the fog that you wish to darken.